kouphax/yobriefca.se/resources/content/entries/2015-05-13-the-builder-pattern.md

 ![The Builder Pattern](/images/thebuilderpattern/thebuilderpattern.001.png)

 And that is the builder pattern in a nutshell.
 It is very likely you'll have already come across uses of the builder pattern in the wild.
-It is a very simple and flexible pattern but should, as with all things, treated with respect.
+It is a very simple and flexible pattern but should, as with all things, be treated with respect.